 Pineapple Upside Down Bundt Cake is a beautiful and unique way to serve the classic sweet and tangy dessert.
 It tastes just like the traditional Southern specialty, but in a gorgeous ring shape that make bundt cakes such a party showstopper.
 The pineapple slices fit perfectly into the indentations in the bundt pan.
-The maraschino cherries pull double duty here: not only do they add a bright burst of flavor, they also help the pineapple slices stay in place as you pour in the batter.
+The maraschino cherries pull double duty here: not only do they add a bright burst of flavor, but they also help the pineapple slices stay in place as you pour in the batter.

 - 1/2 cup butter (melted)